arturesteves/redes-complexas/README.md

 			> python generate.py experiment2 1000 2 experiment2_1000

-	• "experiment3" - Generates a network using the third experiment shown in the report with N nodes and the The mode must be 'experiment3'.
+	â€¢ "experiment3" - Generates a network using the third experiment shown in the report with N nodes and the The mode must be 'experiment3'.
 		Input Parameters:
-			mode (str) - Mode of network generation - **Required** n (int) – Number of nodes - **Required** m (int) – Number of edges to attach from a new node to existing nodes - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**
+			mode (str) - Mode of network generation - **Required** n (int) â€“ Number of nodes - **Required** m (int) â€“ Number of edges to attach from a new node to existing nodes - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**

 		Ouput: